 - Respondent's Options: If the Title IX Coordinator determines that a reasonable person could find that the alleged Prohibited Conduct more likely than not occurred, the Investigative Report will also include sanctions/remedies approved by the Conduct Administrator.
 The Respondent will be given an opportunity to 1) accept responsibility for the allegations and sanctions; (2) accept responsibility for the decision and request a review/appeal of the sanctions; or 3) request a formal hearing.
 Complainant will be given an opportunity to request a review/appeal of the sanctions. - Complainant's Options: If the Title IX Coordinator determines that a reasonable person could not find that the alleged Prohibited Conduct more likely than not occurred, the Complainant will be given the opportunity to request a formal hearing.
 If the Title IX Coordinator determines that a reasonable person could find that the alleged Prohibited Conduct more likely than not occurred, the Complainant may request review/appeal of the sanctions. - ii.
 Conduct Body- For hearings involving allegations of Prohibited Conduct, the Conduct Administrator (or designee) will appoint a Conduct Body composed of three faculty and/or staff members who have received specialized training.
 All members of the Conduct Body will receive annual training specifically concerning Prohibited Conduct allegations.
 The Conduct Administrator (or designee) shall make inquiries of prospective panel members to ascertain whether a panel member has any conflict of interest or bias for or against the Complainant or Respondent that would prevent them from rendering an impartial decision, thereby precluding the panel member from serving.
 The identity of the Conduct Body members shall be provided to both the Respondent and the Complainant prior to the hearing.
 The Conduct Administrator will appoint one member of the panel to be the Chairperson, who will be responsible for the conduct of the hearing, including certain questioning and maintaining proper decorum. - iii.
-Student Hearing Process The hearing will be scheduled and will proceed according to guidelines set forth in the Code of Student Conduct with the below modifications to ensure equity for both parties. - Support Person/Advisor: Subject to the limitations stated in this Policy and the Code of Student Conduct, both the Complainant and the Respondent have the same opportunity to have present during the hearing one support person/advisor of their choice, at their own expense.
+Student Hearing Process- The hearing will be scheduled and will proceed according to guidelines set forth in the Code of Student Conduct with the below modifications to ensure equity for both parties. - Method of Hearing: The hearing can be conducted with the parties located in separate rooms with technology enabling the Conduct Body and parties to simultaneously see and hear the party or the witness answering questions.
+The University (including the Conduct Administrator and/or the Conduct Body) will ultimately determine the most appropriate method for conducting the hearing.
+Additionally, any party may request that the entire hearing be held with the parties located in separate rooms with the technology as outlined above.
+A party does not need to provide a reason for making this request. - Support Person/Advisor: Subject to the limitations stated in this Policy and the Code of Student Conduct, both the Complainant and the Respondent have the same opportunity to have present during the hearing one support person/advisor10 of their choice, at their own expense.
 The support person/advisor, who may be an attorney, may privately consult with and advise the party but may not question witnesses, make statements, or otherwise directly participate in the hearing.
-The Chairperson of the Conduct Body may remove or dismiss a support person/advisor who becomes disruptive or who does not abide by the limitations on their participation. - Submission of Evidence Pre-Hearing: All evidence each party wishes to be considered by the Conduct Body should be presented to the investigator(s) during the investigation process.
-If evidence is not provided to the investigator during the investigation process, then presentation of those materials during the hearing is at the discretion of the chairperson but generally will only be allowed based on new information not known during the investigation process.
-Further, all materials that the investigator, Complainant, or Respondent want the Conduct Body to consider must be submitted to the Conduct Administrator (or designee) at least ten (10) calendar days prior to the hearing.
-The Conduct Administrator (or designee) will provide the submitted materials to the Conduct Body and make copies available
+The Chairperson of the Conduct Body may remove or dismiss a support person/advisor who becomes disruptive or who does not abide by the limitations on their participation.

-&lt;sup>10 For more information, visit the Title IX Office website.
+10 For more information, visit the Title IX Office website.